ezhang887/Event_Detection/card-detection/README.md

   1. Convert the RGB image to HSV.
 We do this because the HSV color space seperates the "color" of the image from its "brightness", and as a result, is so much more useful for color processing.

       See this [link](http://infohost.nmt.edu/tcc/help/pubs/colortheory/web/hsv.html) for info about the HSV color space.
 Also [note](https://stackoverflow.com/a/10951189) that OpenCV may have different HSV scales than other libraries.
-  2. Convert the HSV image to a single channel binary image.
+  2. Convert the HSV image to a single channel image.
 We do this by specifying a lower and upper HSV bound for the color we want to detect.
 Anything outside of this bound is 0, while everything inside the bound is 255.
 This way, we filter out everything that is not the correct color for the object we are looking for.

       Here, we [set](https://github.com/CS196Illinois/Event_Detection/blob/score-detection/card-detection/detect.py#L90) the HSV bounds for yellow, and you can see the result.